Content

 Platelet-rich plasma (PRP) therapy involves using your own blood to speed up wound and injury healing.
 But does PRP work for hair loss?

-Below, we outline the PRP procedure, how it works, what the research says about its efficacy, the potential side effects of PRP, and the cost of PRP for hair.
+Below, we outline the PRP procedure, how it works, and what the research says about its efficacy.
+We also look at the potential side effects of PRP for hair loss.

 Content